albjeremias/Kaiwa/Readme.md

 ### Reliable Connections

-Sometimes you just lose your Internet connection, but with Stream Mangagement [XEP-0198](http://xmpp.org/extensions/xep-0198.html) your current session can be instantly resumed and caught up once you regain connection.
+Sometimes you just lose your Internet connection, but with Stream Management [XEP-0198][xep-0198] your current session can be instantly resumed and caught up once you regain connection.
 Your messages will show as gray until they've been confirmed as received by your server.

 ### Message Correction